Coonabarabran has a 24 hour fuel station, supermarkets, good shopping centre and a wide variety of restaurants and accommodation.

 From Coonabarabran drive along Timor Road towards the famed Warrumbungle Mountains shaped by thousands of years of volcanic activity then eroded by time.
 Check out the beautiful scenery and the creative mail boxes along the way.

 Warrumbungle National Park is Australia’s only Dark Sky Park, the perfect spot for stargazing.
-Siding Springs Observatory – operated by the Australian National University is open during the day for tours.
+Siding Springs Observatory – operated by the Australian National University is not always open except for booked group day tours.
 See their Facebook page for up to date information.
 The observatory is not open during the night as it is a research facility.
-You can book night time stargazing at
+Recommend you book night time stargazing at

 Milroy Observatory – with Donna the Astronomer – about 10km from Coonabarabran